 “Flip, Flap, Fly!” by Phillis Root, illustrated by David Walker, published by Candlewick Press

-For the youngest book lovers, this immensely adorable picture book features encouraging mommy an adventurous baby animals, along with a plucky and rhythmically satisfying text that is bursting with happy curiosity and love.
-Parents are sure to hear, “Again, please.” at the conclusion of each reading.
+For the youngest book lovers, this immensely adorable picture book, illustrated by David Walker, features encouraging moms and adventurous baby animals, along with a plucky and rhythmically satisfying text that bursts with happy curiosity and love.
+Parents are sure to hear, “Again, please” at the conclusion of each reading.

 “Growing Vegetable Soup” and “Planting a Rainbow” by Lois Elhert, published by Harcourt

 Bright, modern graphics and simple text (great for beginning readers) bring to light these fun celebrations of gardening and harvesting.
 Descriptive secondary labels accompany the bold graphics, adding more educational potential than the board book format might suggest.
 “Growing” even concludes with a soup recipe for readers to try.

 “Inch by Inch” by Leo Lionni, published by Harper Collins

 This tale of a proud and industrious inchworm who can measure just about anything is a classroom staple.
 When a hungry nightingale comes along, the inchworm puts his talent to use in a unique way to avoid becoming lunch.
 Lionni’s simple story and charming illustrations bring smiles to his readers and are particularly lovely when paired with a lesson about measuring.